Jfeatherstone/SFMLCollision/README.md

 One of the saving graces of this process is that due to our vertex reduction, just about every vertex should only be connected to either one two verticies (1), or a place that used to be a vertex (3).
 The case where this is not true is exmplified in the last image above, where at the top of the shape we have a 2x2 square of all verticies.

 We can then keep track of which places (1s or 3s) we have visited, so we don't repeat any values, and each location will only have one other location to go to.

+We begin the process by starting at (0, 0) and moving horizontally until we encounter the first pixel marked as a '1'.
+Once we have this value, we add it to our list of final points, and check the adjacent pixels for either 1s or 3s.
+The order we check in is clockwise, beginning from the top and ending at the top left.

+Depending on whether or not we find a 3 or a 1 changes the next step slightly.
+In either case, we will move to that pixel and repeat the process of searching adjacent pixels, but will only add the coordinate to our final vector if the value is a 1.

 ## References / More Information